Director of Family Engagement

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This represents the core foundation of the advocacy you'll build.
-Grasp the academic infrastructure before generating momentum.
+This is the intellectual foundation for the advocacy you'll build.
+Master the academic framework before you begin generating momentum.

 👉 Read the whitepaper